 'Bisexual' Dewani pleads not guilty in Cape Town honeymoon murder

-In an explosive opening to his long-awaited trial Monday, British millionaire Shrien Dewani pleaded not guilty to murdering his young bride while on honeymoon in Cape Town but admitted having paid male prostitutes for sex.
+British millionaire Shrien Dewani pleaded not guilty to murdering his young bride while on a honeymoon in Cape Town and admitted he was bisexual, in an explosive opening to his long-awaited trial Monday.

 Glancing nervously around court and clad in a sombre suit and tie, Dewani told the court he was "not guilty" of charges of murder, kidnapping and obstructing justice.

-In a statement read by defence layer Francois van Zyl, Dewani said he was bisexual but was "instantly physically attracted" to Anni and came to love her.
+In a statement read by defence layer Francois van Zyl, Dewani admitted he was bisexual, but said he was "instantly physically attracted" to Anni and came to love her.

 Dewani claims that he and his bride were hijacked at gunpoint as they drove through Cape Town's impoverished Gugulethu township in a taxi.